Principal Investigator

 Postdoctoral Fellow

-Elohim obtained his PhD at the National Laboratory of Genomics for Biodiversity (LANGEBIO-CINVESTAV), Mexico.
-During his PhD research, he contributed to the identification of genomic regions and genes associated with natural variation in primary root penetrability in Arabidopsis thaliana.
-His research interests are related to the implementation of multi-omics-based strategies (scRNA-seq, GWAS, MERFISH, scGRNs, etc) to understand how gravitropic and thigmotropic responses modulate root penetration into compacted soils.
-He seeks to decode the genetic/molecular mechanisms governing natural variation in root system penetrability to enhance rooting depth and CO2 sequestration in crop plants.
+Elohim earned his PhD at the National Laboratory of Genomics for Biodiversity (LANGEBIO-CINVESTAV) in Mexico, where he contributed to the identification of genomic regions and candidate genes underlying natural variation in primary root penetrability in Arabidopsis thaliana.
+His research focuses on leveraging multi-omics strategies to unravel how gravitropic and thigmotropic responses influence root penetration into compacted soils.
+He is particularly interested in decoding the genetic and molecular mechanisms that drive natural variation in root system penetrability to enhance deep rooting and CO? sequestration in crop plants.
 Elohim joined the Busch lab in 2022 as a part of the Harnessing Plants Initiative at the Salk Institute.
-He and his colleagues are focused on designing new high-throughput phenotyping platforms and creating root-targeted genetic engineering solutions to develop smart-rooting crops better adapted to land degradation and climate change, which could contribute to transforming and reorienting agricultural systems towards climate-smart agriculture.
+He and his colleagues are focused on designing new high-throughput phenotyping platforms and creating root-targeted genetic engineering approaches to develop smart-rooting crops better adapted to land degradation and climate change.

 laurence-denis